daattali/beautiful-jekyll/intro_GP.md

 As its name suggests, GP assume that the joint distribution is Gaussian and has a mean ![formula](https://render.githubusercontent.com/render/math?math=\mathbf{\mu}(\mathbf{x})) and covariance ![formula](https://render.githubusercontent.com/render/math?math=K(\mathbf{x},\mathbf{x'})).
 The matrix elements of the covariance are defined as ![formula](https://render.githubusercontent.com/render/math?math=K_{ij} = k(\mathbf{x}_i,\mathbf{x}_j)) where ![formula](https://render.githubusercontent.com/render/math?math=k(\cdot,\cdot)) is a positive defined kernel functiol.
 The kernel function plays a key role as it describes the *similarity* relation between two points.
 A GP is denoted as,  ![formula](https://render.githubusercontent.com/render/math?math=f(\mathbf{x}) \sim GP \left ( \mu(\mathbf{x}), K(\mathbf{x},\mathbf{x'}) \right)).

+In the following sections, we describe the training and prediction of GP regression.